 Final day 9th May – An exceptional performance

-As the players approached the middle for the restart they suddenly froze, batsmen and fielders alike, as if they had metamorphosed into a tableau.
+As the players approached the middle for the start of the Somerset innings they suddenly froze, batsmen and fielders alike, as if they had metamorphosed into a tableau.
 The reason soon became apparent as an umpire held up a light meter and then placed it on the stumps.
 Had that meter reading been at or below the level recorded when play was suspended on the previous evening the playing regulations would require the umpires to suspend play.
-As the light meter lay balanced atop the stumps, the anticipation of a Somerset victory hung nervously in the air.
+As the light meter lay balanced atop the stumps, the anticipation of a Somerset victory was suspended nervously in the gloom.
 The weather is indeed the third team in any cricket match.

 The most disconcerting aspect to the Somerset supporter was the apparent lack of the threat from the pitch that had been a feature of the first two innings of the match.
 A long day was in prospect, the commentators of old might have said.
 Nearly an hour had elapsed, with that prospect biting harder into Somerset hopes as each over slipped by, when Josh Davey bowled to Weatherley with Davies standing up to the stumps.
 It was a straight ball with no movement discernible to the camera.
 Weatherley came forward in defence as he had done for much of his innings, but this time he edged the ball into Davies’ gloves.
 The reaction of this Somerset supporter was more one of relief than elation, for it had begun to feel like a wicket might never come.
 Patience is a virtue and Somerset’s bowlers had just reaped its first reward.
 Hampshire were 130 for 5.
 Weatherley 44 from 209 balls in nearly five hours at the crease.
 The deficit now 127.